blipinsk/RecyclerViewHeader/README.md

 Basically, there are two ways of using `RecyclerViewHeader`.

-**Regular approach** (super easy to use, but it uses additional `FrameLayouts` so it's a bit less efficient from the second approach):
+**Regular approach** (super easy to use, but it uses additional `FrameLayouts` so it's a bit less efficient than the second approach):

   1. Create an xml layout file for your header (the file can contain any type of `View` or `ViewGroup`)